Section Chief's Welcome

 The uniqueness of The University of Chicago both geographically and philosophically allows for cross-fertilization by scientists in biological, physical and social sciences to address the most pressing problems in society today as they relate to endocrine disorders.
 A former faculty member, Charles B, Huggins (Nobel Prize winner for the role of hormones and cancer) best summed it up when he said, “Discovery is our business.”
 Indeed we are pleased that we have the resources to allow for investigation and translation of those discoveries to improve the health of society at the bedside and in the greater community.

-Ranked among the 23 finest Endocrine centers in the United States, (US News and World Report 2011) we use the latest therapies to treat diabetes, thyroid diseases, obesity, bone disease including osteoporosis, polycystic ovary disease, endocrine cancers such as thyroid, pituitary and adrenal, and we recently instituted a new Hypertension Unit.
+We use the latest therapies to treat diabetes, thyroid diseases, obesity, bone disease including osteoporosis, polycystic ovary disease, endocrine cancers such as thyroid, pituitary and adrenal, and we recently instituted a new Hypertension Unit.
 Our section has maintained a position of prominence by virtue of the quality of faculty and their ability to remain at the forefront of new developments.

 We invite you to learn more about the patient care, research and educational goals of our dedicated faculty in the Section of Adult and Pediatric Endocrinology, Diabetes and Metabolism.